 After April 30th, 2021, the only supported LTS (Long-Term Support) release of Kubuntu, Lubuntu, Xubuntu, Ubuntu MATE, Ubuntu Budgie, Ubuntu Studio, and Ubuntu Kylin is version 20.04 LTS (Focal Fossa), which receives support until April 2023.

 It is highly recommended that you perform a fresh install of Kubuntu 20.04 LTS, Xubuntu 20.04 LTS, Lubuntu 20.04 LTS, Ubuntu MATE 20.04 LTS, Ubuntu Budgie 20.04 LTS, Ubuntu Studio 20.04 LTS, or Ubuntu Kylin 20.04 LTS, especially if you have a 32-bit version of 18.04 LTS installed on your system.

-But, those of you who have a 64-bit version installed will be able to upgrade your Ubuntu 18.04 LTS flavors to version 20.04 LTS by following the instructions provided by Canonical here or by reading my tutorial here.
+But, those of you who have a 64-bit version installed will be able to upgrade your Ubuntu 18.04 LTS flavors to the 20.04 LTS (Focal Fossa) flavors of Ubuntu by following the instructions provided by Canonical here or by reading my tutorial here.

 Last updated 2 months ago